teamsixzero/teamsixzero.github.io/_posts/2021-06-02-how-to-design-confidently-without-ever-being-the-expert.md

 The reason is, the less you pretend to know about the problem the better you will be at asking the right questions to uncover the right solution.
 Be the facilitator that collects as many different insights as possible.
 Position yourself as open and be accessible for people to come to with their ideas so that you foster solid working relationships built on trust and empathy.

+>Remember that as a Designer, it is never your job to know the right solution from the get-go.
+Rather, it is your job to discard your assumptions and look for all the ways that you might be wrong

 Remember that as a Designer, it is never your job to know the right solution from the get-go.
 Rather, it is your job to discard your assumptions and look for all the ways that you might be wrong.
 Then it’s your job to gather all the information you need to build the right thing first.

 ### Always be asking for input